 In the early Church, penances were sometimes severe.
-For serious sins, such as apostasy, murder, and abortion, the penances could stretch over years, but the Church recognized that repentant sinners could shorten their penances by pleasing God through pious or charitable acts that expressed sorrow and a desire to make up for one’s sin.
+But the Church recognized that repentant sinners could shorten their penances by pleasing God through pious or charitable acts that expressed sorrow and a desire to make up for one’s sin.

 The Church also recognized the duration of temporal punishments could be lessened through the involvement of other persons who had pleased God.
 Scripture tells us God gave the authority to forgive sins “to men” (Matt.
 9:8) and to Christ’s ministers in particular.
 Jesus told them, “As the Father has sent me, even so I send you. . . .
 Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained” (John 20:21-23).

-If Christ gave his ministers the ability to forgive the eternal penalty of sin, how much more would they be able to remit the temporal penalties of sin!
-Christ also promised his Church the power to bind and loose on earth, saying, "Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven" (Matt.
+Christ also promised his Church the power to bind and loose on earth, saying, “Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven” (Matt.
 18:18).
 As the context makes clear, binding and loosing cover Church discipline, and Church discipline involves administering and removing temporal penalties (such as barring from and readmitting to the sacraments).
-Therefore, the power of binding and loosing includes the administration of temporal penalties.

 These six principles, which we have seen to be thoroughly biblical, are the underpinnings of indulgences.
 But, the question of expiation often remains.
 Can we expiate our sins—and what does “expiate” mean anyway?

-Some criticize indulgences, saying they involve our making "expiation" for our sins, something which only Christ can do.
-While this sounds like a noble defense of Christ’s sufficiency, this criticism is unfounded, and most who make it do not know what the word "expiation" means or how indulgences work.
+Some criticize indulgences by saying they involve our making “expiation” for our sins, something that only Christ can do.
+This criticism is unfounded, and most who make it do not know what the word “expiation” means or how indulgences work.

 Certainly when it comes to the eternal effects of our sins, only Christ can make amends or reparation.
-Only he was able to pay the infinite price necessary to cover our sins.
 We are completely unable to do so, not only because we are finite creatures incapable of making an infinite satisfaction, but because everything we have was given to us by God.
 For us to try to satisfy God’s eternal justice would be like using money we had borrowed from someone to repay what we had stolen from him.
-No actual satisfaction would be made (cf. Ps.
-49:7-9, Rom.
-11:35).
 This does not mean we can’t make amends or reparation for the temporal effects of our sins.
 If someone steals an item, he can return it.
 If someone damages another’s reputation, he can publicly correct the slander.
-When someone destroys a piece of property, he can compensate the owner for its loss.
-All these are ways in which one can make at least partial amends (expiation) for what he has done.
+These are ways in which one can make at least partial amends (expiation) for what he has done.

-An excellent biblical illustration of this principle is given in Proverbs 16:6, which states: "By loving kindness and faithfulness iniquity is atoned for, and by the fear of the Lord a man avoids evil" (cf. Lev.
+An excellent biblical illustration of this principle is given in Proverbs 16:6, which states: “By loving kindness and faithfulness iniquity is atoned for, and by the fear of the Lord a man avoids evil” (cf. Lev.
 6:1-7; Num.
 5:5-8).
-Here we are told that a person makes temporal atonement (though never eternal atonement, which only Christ is capable of doing) for his sins through acts of loving kindness and faithfulness.
+Here we are told that a person makes temporal atonement (though never eternal atonement, of which only Christ is capable) for his sins through acts of loving kindness and faithfulness.